Rock Radio Scrapbook

 It's an aircheck within an aircheck.

-Legendary deejay Don Percy - who would go on to success in many other Canadian markets - was morning man at CKPR Thunder Bay, Ont., in the early-to-mid-'70s.
-One morning, he decided it would be fun to play one of his early airchecks, from CKPT Peterborough, Ont., on October 24, 1962.
+Legendary deejay Don Percy - who would go on to success in many other Canadian markets - was morning man at CKPR Thunder Bay, Ontario, in the early-to-mid-'70s.
+One morning, he decided it would be fun to play one of his early airchecks, from CKPT Peterborough, Ontario, on October 24, 1962.

 The results were hilarious, as Percy makes numerous self-effacing comments during the playing of the aircheck.
 So not only do we get to hear what Percy sounded like in his early days in radio, we get to hear him about a decade later.